![]() | ||

 would work, and you are certain of it.

-You understand the relative importance of improved profits for the stockholders and the personal bonus benefits you will receive.
 However, you also know how firing your four top guys will

 impact the morale of the remaining staff.
 You know from